- The Therapy: ISTDP

 The therapy I practice, ISTDP, is probably different from any other therapy that you might have had, that friends or family have described to you, that you have read about, or seen on TV or in movies.
-While it is “talk therapy,” and while insight is an important component of the work, ISTDP recognizes that insight alone often does not generally bring lasting therapeutic change.
-As a result, a central focus of the therapy involves helping patients to face aspect of their inner lives that they avoid, including a visceral experience of avoided feelings.
+While it is “talk therapy,” and while insight is an important component of the work, ISTDP recognizes that insight alone often does not bring lasting therapeutic change.
+As a result, a central focus of ISTDP therapy is on helping patients face aspects of their inner lives that they avoid, including a visceral experience of avoided feelings.
 Without this key component, the talking of “talk therapy” runs the risk of being a form of intellectualized avoidance.

 Changing longstanding habitual patterns of thought, feeling, and behavior is not comfortable.
 It does not need to involve excruciating pain or overwhelming anxiety—in fact, those get in the way—but ISTDP recognizes that change will inevitably have uncomfortable aspects.
 If your goal in therapy is to have a soothing “time out” from your difficulties, this is probably not the therapy for you.
 If your goal is to face your difficulties and move beyond them sooner rather than later, it is probably worth a try.

 In most forms of therapy, the first session is primarily focused on gathering history and perhaps making a diagnosis.
-The initial ISTDP session, known as a “trial therapy,” lasts 2-3 hours, so that you can try out ISTDP and see whether it might be helpful for your difficulties.
-Subsequent sessions are typically 45 minutes once a week, though some patients benefit from longer sessions, typically 60-75 minutes.
+The initial ISTDP session, known as a “trial therapy,” lasts 2-3 hours and is focused less on history and more on doing the therapy.
+This means that in the initial session you can try out ISTDP and often get a sense of whether it may be helpful for your difficulties.
+Subsequent sessions are typically 45 minutes once a week, though some patients benefit from longer sessions, usually 60-75 minutes.

 “Short-term” does not refer to specific number of sessions, but to a commitment to bring meaningful change as rapidly as possible.
 ISTDP therapies tend to run about 20 to 60 sessions, though some are shorter and some are longer.